-Analyzing Waymo’s Market Share Using Rider-Only Miles
+Analyzing Waymo’s City Distribution Using Rider-Only Miles

 Every quarter, Waymo updates its Safety Impact page with the latest Rider-Only (RO)1 miles driven across its operating cities: Los Angeles, San Francisco, Phoenix, and Austin2.
 Here’s the latest snapshot released in March 2026: